LESFMIP-sprint/sprint-info/docs/index.md

 # About

-As part of the [CANARI](https://ncas.ac.uk/our-science/long-term-collaborations/canari/) (Climate change in the Arctic – North Atlantic region and impacts on the UK) project a large ensemble of the HadGEM3 coupled climate model is being run.
-This page is designed to provide details of the ensemble (below), information about the [data](data.md) and how to access, any events (e.g. [March 2024 Sprint](sprint.md)), [highlights](highlights.md) and [frequently asked questions](FAQ.md).
+As part of the [CANARI project](https://canari.ac.uk/) (Climate change in the Arctic – North Atlantic region and impacts on the UK) project a large ensemble of the HadGEM3 coupled climate model is being run, [CANARI-LE](https://canari.ac.uk/resources_new/tools/).
+A data analysis sprint is planned for the week of March 4-8, 2024 to get a jump start on the analysis of the data being generated.
+This page is designed to provide details of the ensemble, information about the [data and how to access](data.md), [pre-event requirements](setup.md), [sprint](sprint.md), [tutorials](tutorials.md) and [frequently asked questions](FAQ.md).

 ## Ensemble Details